ljadanowski/syllabus-testowanie-aplikacji/wyklady.md

 end
 ```

-Capybara helps you test web applications by simulating how a real user would interact with your app.
+Capybara helps you test web applications by simulating how a real user
+would interact with your app:

 *Gemfile*:
 ```ruby